fostroll/corpuscula/doc/README_ITEMS.md

 ### Russian Names Database

-As an example of usage of `Items`, we put to the root of our github directory of ***Corpuscula*** project a csv-file (in Russian) with a list of names (see `names.tgz` file).
-We can't find such list anywhere, so we just grab the data from open resouces (mostly, it's some war heroes and smth like that, so we have a strong bias to the male side).
+As an example of usage of `Items`, we put to the root of our github
+***Corpuscula*** directory a csv-file (in Russian) with a list of names (see `names.tgz` file).
+We can't find names database anywhere, so we just grab the data from open resouces (mostly, it's some war heroes and smth like that, so we have a strong bias to the male side).
 We also put there the script `load_names.py` to convert that data to `Items` databases.
 The script is complex, but the meaning of it, that we detect a gender of person by it's patronym.
 As result, we get lists of unique names, patronyms and surnames